jkl5515/Metrics/README.md

 Compute the Micro Precision, Recall, and F1.

-positional arguments:
+positional arguments:<br>
-  Truelabels     The CSV file of ture lables with the index and header, the
+  Truelabels     The CSV file of ture lables with the index and header, the<br>
-                 columns are the classes and the rows are the samples as a MxN
+                 columns are the classes and the rows are the samples as a MxN<br>
-                 matrix.
+                 matrix<br>
   Prediction     The CSV file of predction with the index and header, the
                  columns are the classes and the rows are the samples as a MxN
-                 matrix.
+                 matrix<br>

-optional arguments:
+optional arguments:<br>
-  -h, --help     show this help message and exit
+  -h, --help     show this help message and exit<br>
-  -nc N_Classes  The number of the classes.
+  -nc N_Classes  The number of the classes<br>